-The school's parent/teacher association meets twice a term.
-New parents who wish to join the committee are most welcome and the dates of these meetings are shown in the newsletters and on the website www.mayvillehighschool.com.
+The school's parent/teacher association meets regularly.
+New parents who wish to join the committee are most welcome and the dates of these meetings are shown in the calendar section on the website mayvillehighschool.com.
 The principal aims of the P.T.A. are to raise funds for the school and to provide a welcoming environment for parents.
-Various social events are arranged during the year, some just for parents, some including children.

-Your support for these events would be greatly appreciated.
+Various social events are arranged during the year.
+Your support for these events would be greatly appreciated!